-The Company's working capital increased from \$692,183 at December 31, 2016 to a March 31, 2017 balance of \$2,858,424 as a result of a \$2,500,000 private placement that was completed on March 24, 2017.
-As at March 31, 2017 the Company had \$2,917,236 in cash, receivables, and prepaid expenses, compared to \$767,489 as at December 31, 2016.
+- The Company's working capital increased to \$2,482,580 as a result of completing the \$2,500,000 private placement on March 24, 2017, from \$692,183 as at December 31, 2016: and - The Company had \$2,638,567 in cash, receivables, and prepaid expenses, compared to \$767,489 as at December 31, 2016.

 The Company has a long-term reclamation deposit with the Ministry of Finance for the Province of Ontario of \$815,689.
 The MCP requires the Company to deposit an additional \$800,000 prior to placing any footings in the ground for construction of structures such as buildings and dams and \$729,088 prior to the commencement of commercial production.
-The deposit accrues interest and represents a financial guarantee to the Province of Ontario that the Company will effect the proper reclamation and closure of the Bissett Creek site when activities are terminated pursuant to the MCP.
-The Company is responsible for any reclamation costs in excess of the deposit.
+The deposit accrues interest and represents a financial guarantee to the Province of Ontario that the Company can effect the proper reclamation and closure of the Bissett Creek site when activities are terminated pursuant to the MCP.
+The Company is responsible for any reclamation costs in excess of the deposit. #

-Contractual Obligations
+Contractual Obligations#

-As at March 31, 2017, the Company had no contractual obligations (commitments as at December 31, 2016 - \$Nil) to purchase goods or services that are enforceable and legally binding on the Company.
+As at June 30, 2017, the Company had no contractual obligations (commitments as at December 31, 2016 - \$nil) to purchase goods or services that are enforceable and legally binding on the Company.